📧 Concerned about COVID-19? Keep up-to-date with our Coronavirus newsletter

-As the world keeps an interested and curious eye on the rapidly changing news surrounding the COVID-19 pandemic, we want to make sure you are able to stay up-to-date on the latest important developments -- locally, nationally and around the world.
+As the world keeps an interested and curious eye on the rapidly changing news surrounding the COVID-19 pandemic, we want to make sure you are able to stay up-to-date on the latest important developments -- locally, nationally and globally.

 In order to help our valued members and community stay informed, we’ve put together a daily Coronavirus newsletter that will give you all the latest information.